 There is a common misconception that Minnesota is flat.
 That is a lie!
 The Superior Hiking Trail has a total elevation gain of more than 37000 feet over it’s 309 miles – and almost the same elevation loss.
 That means that the trail is essentially a series of never-ending steep up and down sections.

 Trekking poles, in my opinion, are essential for the Superior Hiking Trail.
 They help to distribute the weight away from your hips, legs and feet.
-Also, they help reduce impact on your knees and hips on downhill section.
+Also, they help reduce impact on your knees and hips on downhill sections.
+Some sections of the SHT are technical, meaning you have to navigate up or down large boulders which are tricky (especially in the rain)!

 Pro Tip: Look for poles that have cork handles.
 They absorb sweat without getting slippery.
 These are the ones I carry and love!